Rahulkhinchi03/Rahulkhinchi03/README.md

 * 🌍  I'm based in Rajkot, India
 * ✉️  You can contact me at [rahulkhinchirk7@gmail.com](mailto:rahulkhinchirk7@gmail.com) or [Link](https://linktr.ee/rahhul.k7 )
 * 🚀  I'm currently a Google Summer of Code 2022 Student at [Checkstyle](http://github.com/checkstyle/checkstyle)
+* 💡  Do you want to kickstart your open source journey?
+[Join my initiative!](https://linktr.ee/decodecafe)
 * 🧠  I'm learning Java, Devops, Blockchain, GO and Javascript
 * 🤝  I'm open to collaborating on Java and Open Source Projects
 * ⚡  Other than Tech, I am a former Athletics and Football Player and I love to listen LOFI MUSIC